 Find a Student Housemate Facebook Group

-In addition to our database we also run a Facebook group to help Falmouth University and University of Exeter students who are looking for private sector accommodationget in touch with one another.
+In addition to our database we also run a Facebook group, Find A Student Housemate – Falmouth, Cornwall, to help students who are looking for private sector accommodation get in touch with one another.
 This might be to form a group with other students, or where an existing group needs another student to fill up a house they are moving into.
+It can also be used by students who are looking for someone to take over their tenancy.

-Please contact our Private Sector Liaison Officer if you have any questions:
+Please contact Richard Wilkins, our Private Sector Liaison Officer if you have any questions:

-Our online listing, Cornwall Student Pad will be going live on 12th January 2021, so please check it out from this date.
-However, we would recommend that students don’t rush into signing anything.
+Our online listing, Cornwall Student Pad went live on 12th January 2021, so please check this out for available properties.
+We would recommend that students don’t rush into signing anything.
 When you do sign a contract with a landlord/agent it is legally binding and they do not have to agree to release you if your circumstances change before you move in.
 A lot can happen between signing a tenancy agreement and moving in, especially in the middle of a global pandemic.
 For example, if you decided to study remotely you would still be liable to pay the rent on the accommodation you’d signed a contract for.

 There is some useful advice on our Cornwall Student Pad website – https://www.cornwallstudentpad.co.uk/help